 15. Red-lipped Batfish

 Native to the waters surrounding the Galapagos Islands, the red-lipped batfish is a peculiar sight.
 With its bright red lips and unique body structure, it appears more suited for a walk in the park than a swim in the ocean.
+This bottom-dwelling fish has evolved to “walk” on the ocean floor using its modified pectoral fins.

 The red-lipped batfish has a specialized dorsal fin known as an illicium.
 This fin acts as a lure, attracting curious prey close enough for the batfish to snatch.